Political Science (POLIT)

 An exploration of the development and proliferation of weapons of mass destruction and their use and potential use by nation states, extremist groups, and/or wayward individuals.
 Weapons categories explored include: biological, chemical, nuclear, radiological, cyber, and future threats.
 (Formerly 3700:418)

-POLIT:419 Homeland Security Policy and Process (3 Credits)
+POLIT 419 Homeland Security Policy and Process (3 Units)

 The course will explore the concept of homeland security, the complexity of homeland security and disaster policy in a federal system, threats to homeland security, and the challenges to effective homeland security and disaster policy in the United States.
 (Formerly 3700:419)

-POLIT:422 Understanding Racial and Gender Conflicts (3 Credits)
+POLIT 422 Understanding Racial and Gender Conflicts (3 Units)

 This is the core course the Certificates in Racial and Gender Conflict, providing students with an opportunity to intensively examine racial and gender conflict.
 (Formerly 3700:422)